open-sauced/intro/CONTRIBUTING.md

 #### Method 1: Using the Docsify CLI

 1. **Install Node.js**: You can download it from the official Node.js [website ](https://nodejs.org/.)
-2. **Install Docsify Globally**: Open your command-line interface (CLI) and run the following command to install Docsify globally.
+2. **Install Docsify globally**: Open your command-line interface (CLI) and run the following command to install Docsify globally.

    ```bash
    npm install -g docsify-cli
    ```

-3. Run the project locally:
+3. **Run the project locally**:

    ```bash
    docsify serve
    ```

-   This command will start a local development server, and you can access the documentation in your web browser at `http://localhost:3000`
+   This command will start a local development server, and you can access the documentation in your web browser at `http://localhost:3000`.

-4. Make and Test Changes: With the local server running, you can make changes to the documentation files and immediately see the results in your browser.
+4. **Make and test changes**: With the local server running, you can make changes to the documentation files and immediately see the results in your browser.
 Test your changes thoroughly.
-5. Stop the Server: When you're done testing or making changes, you can stop the local server by pressing `Ctrl + C` in the CLI.
+5. **Stop the server**: When you're done testing or making changes, you can stop the local server by pressing `Ctrl + C` in the CLI.

 #### Method 2: Using Visual Studio Code (VS Code) Go Live Feature

 Once you have cloned the repository to your local machine, you can use VS Code's Go Live feature to run the project locally.
 This feature allows you to launch a local development server and preview your changes in real time in your browser.

 1. **Install Visual Studio Code**: Download and install [Visual Studio Code](https://code.visualstudio.com/).
-2. **Open the Project in VS Code**: Launch VS Code and open the project folder by selecting "File" > "Open Folder" and choosing the project directory.
+2. **Open the project in VS Code**: Launch VS Code and open the project folder by selecting "File" > "Open Folder" and choosing the project directory.
-3. **Install the Live Server Extension**: In VS Code, navigate to the Extensions view (you can press `Ctrl + Shift + X`) and search for "Live Server.
-Install the "Live Server" extension by Ritwick Dey.
+3. **Install the Live Server extension**: In VS Code, navigate to the `Extensions` view (you can press `Ctrl + Shift + X`) and search for "Live Server".
+Install the Live Server extension by Ritwick Dey.
-4. **Launch the Live Server**: In the opened HTML file, you should see a "Go Live" button in the bottom-right corner of the VS Code window.
-Click this button to launch the live server.
+4. **Launch the Live Server**: In the opened HTML file, you should see a `Go Live` button in the bottom-right corner of the VS Code window.
+Click this button to launch the Live Server.

    This will open your documentation in a new browser tab at a local address (typically `http://127.0.0.1:5500`).

 5. **Make and Test Changes**: With the Live Server running, you can make changes to the documentation files using VS Code, and the changes will be automatically reflected in your browser.
 Test your changes thoroughly.
-6. **Stop the Live Server**: When you're done testing or making changes, you can stop the Live Server by clicking the "Exit" button in the VS Code status bar.
+6. **Stop the Live Server**: When you're done testing or making changes, you can stop the Live Server by clicking the `Exit` button in the VS Code status bar.

 ## Adding a New Section and Adding it to the Sidebar